Financial-Times/dotcom-reliability-kit/docs/contributing.md

 | ----- | ----- |
 | `package: <NAME>` | Used to help us filter bugs and issues by package.
 Add these labels to an issue so we can see if a particular package is causing us more problems over time |
 | `requested` | Used to indicate that a team outside of the maintainers of Reliability Kit have requested this feature, which helps us prioritise it against other work |

+## AI Tools

+Because this project is in a public repo and publishes packages to the public npm registry, we cannot use AI tools to generate code.
+It's fine to use AI to read and understand the codebase or ask general questions to help you form a plan.
+See the FT's [Guardrails for AI Coding Agents](https://financialtimes.atlassian.net/wiki/spaces/AIE/pages/9643294722/Guardrails+for+AI+Coding+Agents).